Israeli military’s top lawyer arrested after admitting to leaking ‘abuse’ footage

 Military advocate general Yifat Tomer-Yerushalmi resigned over the footage which allegedly shows soldiers abusing a captive

-Military advocate general Yifat Tomer-Yerushalmi resigned on Friday after taking full responsibility for the leak and was arrested on multiple charges on Monday, including abuse of office and breach of trust.
+The chief military advocate, Major General Yifat Tomer-Yerushalmi, resigned on Friday after taking full responsibility for the leak and was arrested on multiple charges on Monday, including abuse of office and breach of trust.

 The widely circulated footage caused an international uproar when it was first released by Israel’s Channel 12 in August 2024.
-Israeli Prime Minister Benjamin Netanyahu called the leak “the most serious public-relations attack” against Israel to date.
+The prime minister, Benjamin Netanyahu, called the leak “the most serious public relations attack” against Israel to date.

 “Unfortunately, this basic understanding — that there are actions which must never be taken even against the vilest of detainees — no longer convinces everyone,” she wrote.

-Netanyahu had singled out the incident as the target of an “independent, impartial investigation” to discover exactly how the leak had emerged in recent days, eventually leading to Tomer-Yerushalmi’s arrest.
+Mr Netanyahu had singled out the incident as the target of an “independent, impartial investigation” to discover exactly how the leak had emerged in recent days, eventually leading to the prosecutor’s arrest.

-The footage showed a Palestinian detainee blindfolded and laying on his front in several rows of prisoners at the notorious detention camp in the Negev desert.
+The footage showed a Palestinian detainee, blindfolded and lying on his front among several rows of prisoners, at the notorious detention camp in the Negev desert.

 He is then seen being picked out of the group and taken to a corner where several soldiers are seen surrounding him from behind and moving back and forth, covering themselves with shields.

-The man was later admitted to hospital with severe rib and injuries so severe that he is said to have been unable to walk, according to Israeli media.
-A UN spokesperson called the footage “shocking” at the time.

-It sparked major protests in support of the soldiers in Israel after multiple members of the IDF’s Unit 100, including a captain and a major, were arrested .
+The man was later admitted to hospital with rib injuries so severe that he is said to have been unable to walk, according to Israeli media.
+On its release, a United Nations spokesperson called the footage “shocking”.
+It also sparked major protests in Israel in support of the soldiers after multiple members of the IDF’s Unit 100, including a captain and a major, were arrested.

 On Monday it emerged that the detainee had been released as part of a prisoner-hostage exchange between Israel and Hamas.